ShettyGaneshprasad/SDMCET-Assist/README.md

 Which gives all information about the college to its Student, Faculty and even visitors of the college.

 ### Features
-* Administration Details like
+* Administration Details like Admision Procedure, Online fees Payment, Certificate given by adminstration and its cost.
-* Students and Faculty Timetable
+* Students and Faculty Timetable.
-* Important Contacts
+* Important Contacts.
-* Placement
+* Placement Details.
 * Examination Department
-* Bus Facility
+* Bus Facility.
 * College and Department wise Notice.
 * Indoor College Navigation Map.
 * College's Cafetaria, Bakery, Mess, Suruchi's Menu.
-* Push Notifications for any Important News or Notice
+* Push Notifications for any Important News or Notice.
+* Online Fees payment from App.
 * And many more...